About Stratford sub Castle

 The Grade 1 listed St Lawrence Church, and Stratford sub Castle Primary School, play their parts in our active and friendly community.

-Details of our local clubs and other organisations are here.
+Details of our local clubs, groups and other organisations are here.

 Stratford's boundary to the west is the River Avon, and to the east Old Sarum, a one-time iron age hill fort.
 On this high ground a Norman castle was built.
 Alongside it in the outer bailey, lay the original Sarum (Salisbury) cathedral.